QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     f()

-Tuples can also be unpacked directly into variables
+Tuples can also be unpacked directly into variables.

 .. code-block:: julia